whookie/sqs-demo/doc/11-technical-debt.md

 SonarQube does not like that, removing the private empty constructor however does lead to code smells with higher severity.

-The risk here is esentially not present.
+The risk here is essentially not present.

 ## Design Deficiencies
 Regarding modularity and scalability,  the `AddressEntry` model and the `AddressInformationBuilder`